AlexiaDievart/endolith_infauna/README.md

 ### Annex S2 : Influence of the experimental set up on the thermal mitigation offered by photoautotrophic euendoliths between corroded and non-corroded mussel beds
 * Compare the shell temperatures of mesh-covered corroded and non-corroded mussels in a setting that replicated our experimental design actually deployed in the field.

+## Summary of the results

+### EUENDOLITHS x BIOGEOGRAPHY across all sites (excluding Old Woman's River)

+#### Within-bed architectural complexity
+Within-bed architectural complexity did not differ significantly between infested corroded and non-infested corroded mussel beds at any site (Table S3).
+However, the total number of mussels, the number of live mussels and the number of byssal threads per mussel differed significantly among sites (Table S3a,b,e, Figure 2a).
+Across all sites (excluding Old Woman’s River), the total number of mussels and of live mussels was significantly lower at Port Edward than at Mossel Bay (p < 0.05; Table S4a,b).
+Meanwhile, the average number of byssal threads per mussel was significantly higher at Jeffreys Bay than at both Brenton-on-Sea and Port Edward , and significantly higher at Mossel Bay than at Brenton-on-Sea (p  <  0.05 in all cases; Table S4da, Figure 2a).

+### EUENDOLITHS x PERNA LINEAGES at Old Woman's River
+At Old Woman’s River, both the number of dead mussels and the average number of byssal threads per mussel differed significantly between P. perna lineages (Table S3h,j, Figure 2e).
+The number of dead mussels and the average number of byssal threads per mussel were significantly higher in western _P. perna_ mussel beds than eastern mussel beds (Table S4d,e, Figure 2e).